aperezAtrapalo/hashet/README.md

 ## use case

-This package is intended to provide an easy way to assert the integrity of an unordered set by generating a hash for a set of data, you can add data gradually to the set and the hash will update accordingly.
+This package provides an easy way to assert the integrity of an unordered set of data by generating a hash.
+You can add data gradually to the set and the hash will update accordingly.
-Two sets with the same data, no matter the order of it, will generate the same hash.
+Two sets with the same values, no matter the order, will generate the same hash.
-If you want to remove the data from the set, just rehash the value again with the removed register and it will recalculate it.
+If you want to remove data from the set, just rehash again with the removed value and it will recalculate it.

 ## not use when

 If you are looking for a cryptographic safe hash, this is not for you.
-This package only provide a fast and cheap integrity check.
+This package only provides a fast and cheap integrity check.